Eithan1108/DBProject_2305_3186/README.md

 1. **Department** - Hospital departments that place orders for medical supplies
 2. **Order** - Department requests for medical equipment and drugs
-3. **Medical Equipment** - Information about available medical devices and their specifications
+3. **Medical Equipment** - Comprehensive catalog of all medical devices and their specifications, regardless of current inventory status
-4. **Drug** - Pharmaceutical products stocked and ordered by departments
+4. **Drug** - Complete database of all pharmaceutical products that could be ordered by departments, including those not currently in stock
 5. **Equipment_order_item** - Details of equipment items in department orders
 6. **Drug_order_item** - Details of drug items in department orders
 7. **Warehouse** - Storage facilities for medical supplies and equipment